 - YFValue functions as a DeFi Yield aggregator, releasing a “vault”-like product which will deploy different strategies to farm DeFi yields.

 - There are 2 types of pools for $YFV farming: Seed Pool v2 and Balancer Pool.
-There will be changes to this soon.

 How do you farm $YFV